hoverla-bobocode/Bibernate/README.md

   and propagating these changes to database.
 * **Detached entity** has a representation in the database, but it is not managed by the `Session`.
   Any changes to a detached entity will not be reflected in the database, and vice-versa.
-* Removed entity is an object that was being persistent entity and now this has been passed to the session’s `remove()` method.

 ## Supported Date types: